What are the requirements to be admitted to the Law Society as a student-at-law?

-There are 4 Call to the Bar ceremonies a year: February, April, June, and October.
-Which ceremony you will be assigned to will depend on when you complete all articling requirements and when you are eligible to be called.
+Call to the Bar Ceremonies occur in February and June.
+The ceremony you will participate in will depend on when you complete all articling requirements and are eligible to be called.

-Yes, there is a fee for being Called to the Bar.
-This fee consists of $718.75 ($625.00 + $93.75 HST), to be paid upon completion of articling.
-Please note that fees are subject to change and applicants should contact the Law Society to confirm exact amounts owed.
+The fee to be Called to the Bar is currently $718.75 ($625.00 + $93.75 HST), to be paid upon completion of articling; however, this fee is subject to change and you should contact the Law Society to confirm the current fee prior to submitting payment.

 Is a student-at-law permitted to appear before certain courts and administrative tribunals?